Bikes

 I ride to work, and in fact most places.1 This is a good deal.
 Let me run the numbers.

 But wait!
-The decisive cost for me in driving a car is time.
-By riding everywhere I log about 2-6 hours of cardio every week (call it 3), and generally feel great.
-If I drove places instead in Sydney traffic, I would save some (but not much) time in transit, but every moment of that transit would be dead time, doing an activity I do not enjoy instead of one that I both enjoy and need.
-I would arrive at work sleepy and also I would still want to do the cardio I missed so I could feel alive.
-Realistically I would save maybe 1 hour of travel time, but spend 3 more hours in the gym, for a net loss of 2 hours every week from my precious brief life, not even counting that gym cardio is joyless compared to doing a real activity in the world.
+The decisive cost for me when driving a car is time.
+By riding everywhere I log about 2-6 hours of cardio every week (call it 3 hours), and generally feel great.
+If I drove in Sydney traffic instead, I might save some (but not much) transit time, but that time would be dead—doing something I don’t enjoy instead of an activity I both enjoy and need.
+I would arrive at work sleepy, and I would still want to do the missed cardio so I could feel alive.
+Realistically I’d save maybe an hour of travel time but spend three more hours in the gym, a net loss of two hours every week from my brief life, not even counting that gym cardio is joyless compared with doing a real activity in the world.
 Assuming median Australian wages, the value of the lost time driving a car everywhere is about AUD4000 annually.
+Thus, my choice to ride a bike is worth around AUD9500 to me per year, compared to choosing to drive a car — that’s about AUD26 per day.

-Thus, my choice to ride a bike is worth around AUD9500 to me per year, compared to a choice to drive car — that’s around 26 bucks per day.
-That is before I factor in the vitamin D and sleep regulation benefits of getting outdoors, and the sense of wellbeing that comes from moving my body, and the tight buns.
-Let’s assume that if we lump those positive factors in with some other negative ones — the increased risks of injury during traffic accidents, say — then in aggregate those factors are a wash.
+That’s before I factor in the vitamin D and sleep-regulation benefits of being outdoors, the sense of wellbeing that comes from moving my body, and — yes — the tight buns.
+Let’s assume that if we lump those positives together with some negatives — the increased risk of injury in traffic, say — they’re a wash.
 Then we are done.
-Riding a bike is worth AUD26/day, paid out to me in the coin of avoided cost and happiness.
+Riding a bike is worth about AUD26 a day to me, paid out in the coin of avoided cost and happiness.

 2 Users’ guide